 Equality, Diversity and Human Rights

-This course is for REC members who need to complete Equality and Diversity training within the first 12 months of their appointment and again during the first 12 months of re- appointment after 5 years’ service.
+This course is for REC members who need to complete Equality and Diversity training within the first 12 months of their appointment and again during the first 12 months of re- appointment after five years’ service.